cherifb16/worksample/2_fleshed_out_headline.md

 The view is rendered and sent back to the client for the browser to display.
 ![mvc picture](mvc.PNG)

-Let’s picture this scenario…
+**Let’s picture this scenario…**
 We’ve built an app that has only one button.
 This button, when pressed, shows user data like name, email, and age.
 Now, let’s figure out the MVC structure of this app:

-For the View, we have the user interface with a button and a table in which the user info will be displayed.
+For the **View**, we have the user interface with a button and a table in which the user info will be displayed.
-For the Controller, we have the method show user,that calls the database info on the user and sends it to the view.
+For the **Controller**, we have the method show user,that calls the database info on the user and sends it to the view.
-For the Model, we have a User class that will generate a User table in the database (with each row of this database corresponding to a user) and retrieve an object of that class whenever asked by the Controller.
+For the **Model**, we have a User class that will generate a User table in the database (with each row of this database corresponding to a user) and retrieve an object of that class whenever asked by the Controller.

 Rails promotes the concept that models, views, and controllers should be kept separate by storing the code for each element as separate files in separate directories.

-Rails scaffolding is a quick way to generate some of the major pieces of an application.
+**Rails scaffolding** is a quick way to generate some of the major pieces of an application.
 If you want to create the models, views, and controllers for a new resource in a single operation, scaffolding is the tool for the job.

 **See also:**
 [Recommended learning materials](https://www.freecodecamp.org/news/understanding-the-basics-of-ruby-on-rails-http-mvc-and-routes-359b8d809c7a/)